npm-wharf/hikaru/README.md

 And also released with various version tagging schemes.

 To use it, you can set the various environment variables to control behavior.
 To use it inside a Kubernetes cluster, I recommend pulling in the token and CA token that Kubernetes places in the pods.
 See the Kubernetes spec (below) for reference.
+It does require an `etcd` URL, even if you never set any of the optional keys and only use environment keys for configuration.

 # Kubernetes Spec